 Rendering aid includes making arrangements for the injured person to be transported to a doctor or hospital where medical care can be provided.
 The law requires individuals to render aid to anyone who has been injured as a result of a crash.

-A Delray Beach hit and run Lawyer could answer questions about the legal duty to provide information and render aid following an automobile crash.
+A hit and run Lawyer in Delray Beach could answer questions about the legal duty to provide information and render aid following an automobile crash.
 An Attorney could also help you fight any allegations of failing to provide the appropriate information following a crash.

 Remaining at the Scene of an Accident

 The Florida Statutes mandate that drivers involved in a vehicular crash resulting in damage to another vehicle or property or bodily injury to another person must immediately stop their vehicle and remain at the scene.
 At a minimum, drivers must remain at the scene until after all information required by law has been provided to the appropriate individuals and aid has been rendered.
 A hit and run Attorney in Delray Beach could answer questions about the legal requirements to remain at the scene of an accident involving property damage or bodily injury.